New SPRING Term (February 28 - May 22)

 Chen Style Tai Chi Fan

 The Chen Style Tai Chi Fan routine has 24 moves and was designed for health preservation.
 The form combines various fan handling techniques with the traditional Chen Style Tai Chi empty hand routine.
+Fan can be purchased from your instructor at $12.
+Contact us to reserve your Fan.

 The entire form will take 2 semesters to learn.